DhanushPalani31/Pet_Adoption_Application/readme.md

 - **Advanced Search & Filtering**: Find pets by species, breed, size, age, and location
 - **Application Management**: Submit and track adoption applications with comprehensive forms
-- **Messaging System**: Direct communication between adopters and shelters
+- **Messaging System**: Direct communication between adopters and shelters **when we click on the message on view detail section ,message conersation intializes we ca check it out in message page and continue message their**
 - **User Reviews**: Rate and review shelters to help future adopters
 - **Favorites**: Save favorite pets for later viewing
 - **Foster Program**: Support for foster parents and fostered pets